qiangcraft/RealtimeFaceRecognition/README.md

-# Realtime Face Recognizer
+# Realtime Face Recognition on Android Devices

 This sample demonstrates realtime face recognition on Android.
-The project is based on the [FaceNet](https://arxiv.org/abs/1503.03832).
+The project is based on the [FaceNet](https://arxiv.org/abs/1503.03832) now.
 FaceNet output the image's face feature embedding vector.
 We store only one picture of the same person.
-We compare the detected real-time face with the FaceDB's face by computing two faces' Euclidean distance.If it is smaller than 1.1, we consider they are the same person.
+We compare the detected real-time face feature with the FaceDB's face feature by computing two faces' Euclidean distance.If The distance is smaller than THRESHOLD, and  it is the minimum compared result, we consider they are the same person.

 ## Inspiration
 The project is heavily inspired by